EngCpp/postgresql-partman/README.md

 # Postgresql partman
-PostgreSQL Partman Example, demonstrates how to create partitions on demadand for a postgreSql table This is using 100% PostgreSQL technology, and I use docker and docker-compose just to simulate the server
+PostgreSQL Partman Example, demonstrates how to create partitions on demand for a postgreSql tables This is using 100% PostgreSQL technology, and I use docker and docker-compose just to simulate the server